TinoHlm/BestellApp_Website/README.md

-# 🍔 BurgerHouse – Food Ordering App
+# 🍔 BurgerHouse – Food Ordering Webiste

 BurgerHouse is a responsive food ordering website for a fictional restaurant.
 Users can browse a dynamic menu, add dishes to their basket, adjust quantities, and place an order.